-Energy Saving Trust have developed an innovative web-based tool to allow motorists an instant insight into how much a second hand electric car will save them in running costs thanks to its new ‘Used Electric Vehicle (EV) Calculator’.
+Energy Saving Trust has developed an innovative web-based tool to allow motorists an instant insight into how much a second hand electric car will save them in running costs thanks to its new ‘Used Electric Vehicle (EV) Calculator’.

-The calculator from the Energy Saving Trust will bring benefits to potential car buyers by enabling them to compare their current car’s fuel and road tax costs with the second hand electric car of their choice, with calculations based on the user’s current car and the number of miles they normally drive.
+The calculator from Energy Saving Trust will bring benefits to potential car buyers by enabling them to compare their current car’s fuel and road tax costs with the second hand electric car of their choice, with calculations based on the user’s current car and the number of miles they normally drive.
 Potential savings amount to thousands of pounds with electric vehicles costing one quarter of the cost to run compared to a petrol or diesel fuelled vehicle.
 The tool will also estimate the annual CO2 saving generated.

 An example of this is that a driver doing 7,500 miles a year– the national average mileage – could save around £820 a year on fuel and tax by driving a fully-electric Nissan LEAF, compared to a medium-sized petrol car (assuming a petrol price of £1.17 per litre).
 Second-hand, electric cars are also cheaper to purchase.